-Follow these steps to format (select attributes for) the values in the PCNT column so they will eventually look like recognizable percentages.
+Follow these steps to format (select attributes for) the values in the PERCENTAGE column so they will eventually look like recognizable percentages.

-If necessary, drag the mouse from cell L14 to cell L23 and, in the Home Ribbon > Number Group, click on the % symbol
+If necessary, drag the mouse from cell L14 to cell L23

+Now, in the Home Ribbon > Number Group, click on the % symbol

 That's it.
-Nothing changes right now because you still have the "Div by 0 error" message.
-But when you add students and their scores to your roster you will see all the percentages displayed with the % sign.
+You will not notice any change right now because you still have the "Divide by 0 error" message in each of the Percentage cells.
+But in a short while (Section 4.5) you are going to add students and their scores to an actual Gradebook roster, and then you will see all the percentages displayed with the % sign.

 You are now ready to save your template for the last time.